Legal Billing Software: The 18 Best Options in 2025

 Flexible Billing

 Offering flexible payment options to your clients can increase the likelihood that they’ll pay you in full and on time.
-Flexible billing options can include payment plans and recurring billing, among others.
+Flexible billing options can include payment plan and recurring billing, among others.

 But those options can be time-consuming to manage manually.
 The inconsistency inherent in that flexibility may lead to payments slipping through the cracks.